 Codeine as a prodrug and its metabolism

 As a prodrug codeine causes direct toxicity primarily through its biotransformation into morphine.
 Metabolic polymorphism (as discussed on p.
 15 'What is codeine?') leads to major variability within the population in terms of the extent and speed of this conversion to morphine.
 Ultra-rapid metabolisers, who have an accelerated rate and higher extent of conversion, are exposed to morphine concentrations that are 30 to 45-fold higher than those reached in poor metabolisers.
 High morphine plasma concentrations can lead to deep sedation, respiratory depression and death.
 This potential for severe adverse effects at therapeutic doses in ultra-rapid metabolisers suggests that codeine is an unsuitable OTC candidate.
-To limit excessive morphine concentrations following ingestion of recommended doses of codeine for any indication, some sources (including the Panadeine® product information packet) suggest that before taking codeine, the individual should know their particular CYP2D6 status.
+To limit excessive morphine concentrations following ingestion of recommended doses of codeine for any indication, some sources (including the Panadeine® Product Information packet) suggest that before taking codeine, the individual should know their particular CYP2D6 status.
 An individual would only know their CYP2D6 status after a specific blood test recommended or prescribed by their medical practitioner.
 Given that very few individuals are aware of their own metaboliser status, it would be very difficult to protect ultra-rapid metabolisers by way of label warnings.

 Codeine toxicity and alternative products